RCIC-UCI-Public/yaml2rpm/README.md

 ```
 This build target looks very similar to what you would do if your are building software without placing it into a package.
 And that is intentional.

 In building literally hundreds of packages, the basic approach works quite well, but it comes that price of excessive code copying.
 The goal of the YAML-based generation of a package is to remove as much gratuitous "copy-and-paste" structure as possible.
 While the above is very simple (and actually a quite common build motif), there are many variations on how something is built, what it is dependent upon, and the like.
 In real use on, for example, academic computing clusters groupings of software have common dependencies.
 A routine example is software that depends upon a newer version of gcc.
 The new version of gcc must be installed alongside the system version.
-The gcc-pkgs repository (https://github.com/RCIC-UCI-Public/gcc-pkgs) uses yaml2rpm to build an updated version of gcc, a module file, and some compatible libraries.
+The gcc-admin repository (https://github.com/RCIC-UCI-Public/gcc-admin) uses yaml2rpm to build an updated version of gcc, a module file, and some compatible libraries.
 Those packages can then be installed and used to build other software.

 Yaml2rpm set out to solve part of the problem of building and packaging relatively complex software.
 At its core, is creates packages in the RPM format, but without the pain of manually building  and maintaining spec files.
 A developer who wants to build yaml2rpm-generated packages must still have some familiarity with RPM concepts and yum.